MicrosoftDocs/dynamics-365-customer-engagement/ce/marketing/real-time-marketing-effectiveness.md

 > [!NOTE]
 > Ensure that you create the custom or business trigger using the correct audience type (Contact, Lead, or Customer Insights profile) since the milestone will directly leverage the trigger’s audience type.

 Next, to start creating a milestone, go to the **Marketing effectiveness analytics dashboard** from the **Analytics** site navigation.
 You can create and delete milestones from the dashboard settings page.
-To access dashboard settings, select **“Set up my dashboard”** if you’re using the dashboard for the first time, or the **“Edit dashboard”** button on the upper right corner of the dashboard if you’ve already set up the dashboard.
+To access dashboard settings, select **“Set up my dashboard”** if you’re using the dashboard for the first time, or the **“Edit dashboard”** button on the upper right corner of the dashboard if you have already set up the dashboard.

 > [!div class="mx-imgBorder"]
 > ![Marketing effectiveness analytics dashboard needs to be setup](media/real-time-marketing-setup-marketing-analytics-dashboard.png "Marketing effectiveness analytics dashboard needs to be setup")